Teascade/glerminal/README.md

 - A text-parser that will make it easy to write whatever you want and make it look cool!
   - Parseable text example: `"Hello, [fg=red]this is red[/fg] and [shake=1.0]this is shaking[/shake]."`
 - Drawing of multiple text buffers (grids of text) on top of eachother
+- A menu system that allows for easy creation and usage of menus for selecting and pressing stuff!
+(See docs for more)
+  - Requires the `menu_systems` optional feature to be enabled

 ***Note: Requires OpenGL 3.3+ support***